-If you've found yourself on this page, you likely know what Salesforce is already.
-But if you don't, Salesforce is a cloud-based customer relationship management (CRM) tool, and it is the dominant choice for businesses and sales teams seeking to connect with and nurture their relationships with both potential and existing clients.
+Salesforce is a cloud-based customer relationship management (CRM) tool, and it is the dominant choice for businesses and sales teams seeking to connect with and nurture their relationships with both potential and existing clients.

-Can you use eSignature in Salesforce?
+Can you sign a contract in Salesforce?

 These integrations can be accessed through Salesforce’s marketplace, AppExchange, where you will find a wide range of customized eSignature applications designed to seamlessly integrate with their CRM.